Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: Introduction

 This paper is organized as follows.
 In Sec.~\ref{SecII}, we introduce the model for the fluxonium system with tunable plasmon interactions and derive the effective Hamiltonian of the full system under the parametric modulation.
 In Sec.~\ref{SecIII}, we examine various parametric-activated bSWAP-type interactions within the fluxonium system, with a focus on one specific case: the $|11\rangle \leftrightarrow |22\rangle$ transition.
 In Sec.~\ref{SecIV}, we detail our control strategy for implementing fast, high-fidelity two-qubit controlled-phase (CZ) gates based on the parametric-activated $|11\rangle \leftrightarrow |22\rangle$ transition.
-In Sec.~\ref{SecV}, we summarize our main results and discuss potential directions for future work.
+Having discussed this gate architecture, we next examine its limitations and opportunities compared with existing schemes, focusing specifically on fluxonium-based approaches in Sec.~\ref{SecV}.
+In Sec.~\ref{SecVI}, we summarize our main results and discuss potential directions for future work.